 "The final selection of the chancellor will be made by the president, subject to approval by the University of Nebraska Board of Regents."

 The University of Nebraska has retained Isaacson, Miller to assist in this national search.
-Screening of complete applications will begin immediately and continue until the completion of the search process.
-For more details and to submit inquiries, nominations, referrals, and applications, please see the Isaacson, Miller website for the search: www.imsearch.com/5520
+Screening of complete applications will continue until the completion of the search process.
+For more details, please see the Isaacson, Miller website for the search: www.imsearch.com/5520

-President Bounds intends to publicly identify no fewer than four finalists for UNL chancellor, who will visit Nebraska and participate in open forums so university stakeholders can meet the candidates and offer feedback.
+President Bounds has publicly identified four finalists for the UNL chancellor position.
+They will visit Nebraska and participate in open forums so university stakeholders can meet the candidates and offer feedback.
 The final selection of the chancellor will be made by the president, subject to approval by the Board of Regents.